tessssssssy/final-assignment-part-A/README.md

 Miro

-Miro is a digital whiteboard used for planning, brainstorming and idea generation
+Miro is a digital whiteboard used for planning, brainstorming and idea generation.
+We will use this tool to collaborate on ideas throughout the project.

 ![Miro Board](./docs/trello/miro.png)